amazing 101 health benefits of peanut (mungfali) and Nutrition Facts

 Your body digests protein in foods into constituent amino acids and reforms them into the proteins that it needs for structure as well as enzymes that carry out biochemical processes in your body

 You can’t always eat a meal, so reach for a healthy snack.
-Peanuts are rich in protein, an essential nutrient that helps your body build and maintain muscles, hair, skin, organs, and other body tissue.
+Mungfali is rich in protein, an essential nutrient that helps your body build and maintain muscles, hair, skin, organs, and other body tissue.

 Instead of heading to the vending machine for your afternoon snack, bring a small bag of peanuts from home to give you energy and protein to help your body function optimally.